Is Your Refrigerator Leaking Water?

-We Care Plumbing, Heating, and Air provides top-notch HVAC and plumbing services for homeowners in Murrieta and surrounding areas of Southern California.
+We Care Plumbing, Heating, & Air provides top-notch HVAC and plumbing services for homeowners in Murrieta and surrounding areas of Southern California.
 One of our favorite ways to help the communities that we serve is to answer common questions.
 If you ever have a question or would like to learn more about your heating, cooling, plumbing, or appliances, give us a call.
 A question that we are often asked by homeowners is, “Why is my refrigerator leaking water?”
 Many times, the issue can be solved with a little support, so you may not need to start figuring out how to fit a new refrigerator into your budget.

 1. Open Containers

 A common problem that can make it look as though your refrigerator is leaking is an open container.
 We recommend that you start troubleshooting by removing all the items from the fridge, and look for any containers that are open and leaking.
 If you find something, be sure to clean the shelves and bottom drawers.
 You should also carefully pull the refrigerator away from the wall and clean the floor.

 Have you recently spilled water in your kitchen?
 The puddle around and under your fridge may be the remnants of the spill.
 Clean up the liquid, and pay attention to the pattern of moisture.
 It can tell you if the water came from that recent spill.

 If you have a dishwasher or sink near your refrigerator, check to see if the leak is actually coming from those areas.
 You can check the pipes under the sink, as well as the faucet.
 Look near the bottom of your dishwasher to see if you notice any drips or puddles.
 If you do find a problem with your plumbing, we can help!
 Give us a call right away, and we will schedule an appointment for one of our expert technicians to take a look.